Muhib2003/Muhib-Ahmed/README.md

 I'm a passionate student diving deep into **computer architecture** and **digital logic design**.
 My journey involves understanding how computers work from the ground up—from transistors and logic gates to full-fledged operating systems.

-- 💻 **Focus Areas**: Low-level computing, hardware design, and system architecture
+- 💻 **Focus Areas**:Digital Logic Design, hardware design, and Verilog Implementation
-- 🎓 **Current Learning**: [Nand2Tetris](https://github.com/Muhib2003/Nand2Tetris) - Building a complete computer from scratch
-- 📚 **Interests**: Hardware design, computer organization, embedded systems, and technical literature
+- 📚 **Interests**: Hardware design, Computer Architecture, and technical literature
-- 🌟 **Philosophy**: "The best way to predict the future is to invent it." – Alan Kay

 ---